Project Setup#

 ├── app.js.txt # Built bundle

-└── app.js.map.txt # Source mapThe ~ suffix on the working directory tells Unity to ignore it.
+└── app.js.map.txt # Source mapThe ~ suffix tells Unity to ignore the working directory.
+If a folder with the same name already exists, a counter is appended (MainUI_1, MainUI_2, etc.).
 Configure scaffolding via the Default Files field in JSRunner's inspector.

 package.json#